janishutz/blog/content/posts/2023/11/start.md

 ## How is the content organized?
 I try to keep everything organized as much as possible and might go in and change categories and tags of older articles to other ones if I find that new tags or categories fit the content of the article better.

-## How is this website created?
+## How was this website created?
-Usually, I do my own stuff, but this time, for simplicity reasons, I have chosen to go with [Hugo](https://gohugo.io), the static site generator and I am using the [DoIt theme](https://github.com/HEIGE-PCloud/DoIt) for it.
+Usually, I do my own stuff, but this time, for simplicity reasons, I have chosen to go with [Hugo](https://gohugo.io), the static site generator, and I am using the [DoIt theme](https://github.com/HEIGE-PCloud/DoIt) for it.